bnguyen212/react-chat/README.md

 Before doing so, however, change the property of `roomName` in the `getInitialState` of the top-level `<App />` component to the name of the **default room to join** (the name of the first tab) instead of "No room selected!"

+Next, add another property to the return object of `getInitialState` called `rooms` that is an array of all room names that you want to display, i.e. `["Party Place", "Josh's Fun Time", "Sandwich Connoisseurs", "CdT"]`.

-Next, move the emitting of the `room` event from the `join` function into the callback function of the `connect` event, and emit this event with `this.state.roomName` instead.
+Last thing: move the emitting of the `room` event from the `join` function into the callback function of the `connect` event, and emit this event with `this.state.roomName` instead.
 This will cause your application to connect to the default room as soon as it connects. **Make sure you are `prompt()`ing for and emitting a `username` before you emit a `room` event.**

 That's all the restructuring we need!
 We handled potential changes to `this.props.name` on the `<ChatRoom />` level in the last step, so now, changes to `this.state.roomName` on the `<App />` level should emit a new `room` event and update state accordingly.